-Now let us describe our experimental setup.
+Now let us describe our experimental setup (for better quality color photos please see our presentation [3]).
 We used:

-- A voltage source an old CRT monitor, which provides 27 000 Volts; - Electrodes of different forms; - Different distances between the electrodes and the soap film; - A metal loop (frame) for the soap film grounded one and not grounded; - A dielectric loop (frame); - Different sign of body charge (and this gave different results !!!).
+- A voltage source an old CRT monitor, which provides 27 000 V; - Electrodes of different forms; - Different distances between the electrodes and the soap film; - A metal loop (frame) for the soap film grounded one and also not grounded; - A dielectric loop (frame); - Different sign of body charge (and this gave different results!!!).